pydanny/pydanny-event-notes/DjangoConEurope2012/keynotes.rst

 * Real-time

-    * State of the art: parallel MVC stacks
+    * State of the art: parallel MVC stacks.
-    * Mentioned Meteor framework as state of the art
+    * Mentioned Meteor framework as state of the art.
+    * You are fooling yourself if you don't realize that Meteor style systems are not the future of web development.